Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 No, absolutely not. 🙂

-I don’t even guarantee 0.01% germination and if that is a problem you should just keep your $ in a pocket.
+I don’t even guarantee 0.00001% germination or success and if that is a problem you should just keep your $ in a pocket.

 Seriously, gardening is always a gamble, at least it always is here for me?